WatiBenj/Blockchain_Ajtai_Hash/README.md

 - **Miner.java**

-  To fully represent a miner, the following attributes are required :
+  To fully represent a miner, the next attributes are required :

    - Name of the miner
    - Own copy of the Ajtai key